Cyber policy

 - CISA Cyber Innovation Fellows Initiative (Cybersecurity and Infrastructure Security Agency) – a four-month fellowship for technical experts from the private sector to work with CISA’s cybersecurity teams.

-- DHS Intelligence and Cybersecurity Diversity Fellowship Program (Department of Homeland Security) – “During the 12-week program, participants will be immersed in a federal work environment by collaborating with subject matter expert mentors on projects and performing assigned tasks on the intelligence and cybersecurity track.”
+- DHS Intelligence and Cybersecurity Diversity Fellowship Program (Department of Homeland Security) – a 12-week program immersed in a federal work environment on the intelligence and cybersecurity track.

-- Cyber Policy Leadership Institute (POPVOX Foundation) – a networking and educational program for US college and graduate students of all disciplines “from historically marginalized groups, with the aim of cultivating the next generation of diverse cyber policy leaders.”
+- Cyber Policy Leadership Institute (POPVOX Foundation) – a networking and educational program for US college and graduate students cultivating diverse cyber policy leaders.

-- #ShareTheMicInCyber Fellowship (New America) – a 12-month fellowship supporting mid-career cybersecurity professionals from diverse backgrounds to conduct policy research.
+- #ShareTheMicInCyber Fellowship (New America) – a 12-month fellowship supporting mid-career cybersecurity professionals to conduct policy research.

-- Science & Technology Policy Fellowship (Aspen Tech Policy Hub) – a full-time, paid, three-week program that teaches science and technology professional about policy, including a focus on cybersecurity.
+- Science & Technology Policy Fellowship (Aspen Tech Policy Hub) – a full-time, paid, three-week program teaching science and technology professionals about policy, including cybersecurity.

-- Catherine Hinman Memorial Fellowship (Silverado Policy Accelerator) – a summer program for US graduate students pursuing public policy careers.
-Cybersecurity is among the program policy areas of focus.
+- Catherine Hinman Memorial Fellowship (Silverado Policy Accelerator) – a summer program for US graduate students pursuing public policy careers, including cybersecurity.

 - Berkman Klein Center for Internet and Society Fellowship Program – a 12-month academic research fellowship at Harvard University.

-- Social Media Lab Fellowship (Center for International Security and Cooperation, Stanford University) – an academic research fellowship for predoctoral and postdoctoral students, and junior faculty, coordinated by Stanford’s Cyber Policy Center and Social Media Lab
+- Social Media Lab Fellowship (Center for International Security and Cooperation, Stanford University) – an academic research fellowship coordinated by Stanford’s Cyber Policy Center and Social Media Lab.

-- Global Emerging Leaders in International Cyberspace Security (GEL-ICS) Fellowship (State Department, Bureau of Cyberspace and Digital Policy) – a 12-month cyber policy fellowship for non-American mid-level or emerging leaders in ministries of foreign affairs or other relevant agencies
+- Global Emerging Leaders in International Cyberspace Security (GEL-ICS) Fellowship (State Department, Bureau of Cyberspace and Digital Policy) – a 12-month cyber policy fellowship for non-American mid-level or emerging leaders.

 General science and technology policy fellowships relevant to cyber policy:

-- Horizon Fellowship (Horizon Institute for Public Service) – a 6-24 month full-time US emerging technology policy fellowship facilitating job placements in the US executive branch, Congress, and think tanks for early- and mid-career individuals.
-(Note that the Horizon Fellowship and this website are both projects of the Horizon Institute.)
+- Horizon Fellowship (Horizon Institute for Public Service) – a 6-24 month full-time US emerging technology policy fellowship facilitating placements in government and think tanks.

-- AAAS Science and Technology Policy Fellowships (American Association for the Advancement of Science) – a 12-month fellowship in DC with four separate tracks, that places fellows within the executive branch, judicial branch, legislative branch, or in a nonprofit.
-The fellowship is for individuals with a doctoral-level degree.
+- AAAS Science and Technology Policy Fellowships (American Association for the Advancement of Science) – a 12-month fellowship in DC across executive, judicial, legislative, or nonprofit tracks.

-- TechCongress Congressional Innovation Fellowship (TechCongress) – a 10-12 month full-time fellowship for early and mid-career professionals involving placements with a Member of Congress or a Congressional Committee
+- TechCongress Congressional Innovation Fellowship (TechCongress) – a 10-12 month full-time fellowship with placements in Congress.

-- STPI Science Policy Fellowship (Institute for Defense Analyses) – a 24-month, full-time fellowship for recent bachelor’s or master’s graduates, in which fellows work with teams of researchers to support S&T policy-related tasks
+- STPI Science Policy Fellowship (Institute for Defense Analyses) – a 24-month full-time fellowship for recent graduates supporting S&T policy work.

-- Emerging Scholars in Technology Policy (Princeton University, Center for Information Technology Policy) – a 2-year tech policy research position with coursework and mentoring
+- Emerging Scholars in Technology Policy (Princeton University, Center for Information Technology Policy) – a 2-year research position with coursework and mentoring.

-- Technology and Geopolitics Fellowship (Belfer Center, Harvard Kennedy School) – 10-month academic research fellowship at Harvard University for doctoral students, PhD holders, or mid-career professionals, including “employees of government, military, private research institutions…or the private sector who have appropriate personal experience”
+- Technology and Geopolitics Fellowship (Belfer Center, Harvard Kennedy School) – a 10-month academic research fellowship for doctoral students, PhD holders, and mid-career professionals.

 Think tanks working on cyber policy